sedmelluq/lavaplayer/README.md

   @Override
   public void onTrackEnd(AudioPlayer player, AudioTrack track, AudioTrackEndReason endReason) {
+    if (track.mayStartNext) {
+      // Start next track
+    }

-    // endReason == FINISHED: A track finished (or died by an exception) - just start the next one
+    // endReason == FINISHED: A track finished or died by an exception (mayStartNext = true).
+    // endReason == LOAD_FAILED: Loading of a track failed (mayStartNext = true).
-    // endReason == STOPPED: The player was stopped - makes no sense to start the next track
+    // endReason == STOPPED: The player was stopped.
-    // endReason == REPLACED: Another track started playing while this had not finished, do nothing
+    // endReason == REPLACED: Another track started playing while this had not finished
     // endReason == CLEANUP: Player hasn't been queried for a while, if you want you can put a
     //                       clone of this back to your queue }

   @Override